quantum-kite/kite/README.md

 Lattice building script is used for making and exporting the lattice.
+Recent changes, and the features implemented in the scripts that are used for making and exporting different system from Pybinding to the C++ code are shown here.
 # Building Lattice
   the building is defined in 3 scripts,